Financials and outlook

 In the Consulting business area, general economic uncertainty does not affect as directly the demand for the Group’s services.
 This is mainly due to the fact that one of our main clients, the Norwegian public sector, aims to invest counter-cyclically.
 Project delivery involves minor risks due to both clients and the Group’s own personnel such as project delays or loss of key personnel.

 Dovre Group holds a minority share in SaraRasa Bioindo Pte.
-Ltd (Bioindo), a company producing pellets from waste material.
+Ltd. (Bioindo), a company producing pellets from wood residue.
 Bioindo’s production unit is located in Indonesia and is thus exposed to high country risk.
-Other significant risks include risks relating to commercial agreements, including feedstock purchase and end-product sale agreements.
-Dovre Group calculats the result of the joint venture based on unaudited figures, hence the financial information on Bioindo is accompanied by uncertainty.
+Other significant risks include risks relating to commercial agreements, especially feedstock purchase and end-product sale agreements.
+Dovre Group accounts for the investment as a fair value through profit and loss.

 The Group’s reporting currency is euro.
 The Group’s most important functional currencies are the Norwegian crown, the Canadian dollar, the Singaporean dollar, and the United States dollar.
 Although the Group’s sales and corresponding expenses are mainly in the same currency, currency fluctuations can affect the Group’s net sales and operating result.
 Foreign currency denominated assets and liabilities can also result in foreign exchange gains or losses.
 Foreign exchange risks are hedged, when necessary, centrally in the Group.